Software archaeology, hunting bugs in Emacs

 Background

-Let me set the scene, I tend to do all my development inside VMs and/or Docker containers.
-Why? well see [here]({{ ref “2014-12-04-developing-clojure-in-the-cloud.md” >}}) and here.
-My host OS is OSX and my guests Linux, I use VirtualBox for local VM-ing.
-After upgrading to OSX 10.10 I saw strange glitches when using Emacs terminal-mode in my VMs;
+Let me set the scene: I tend to do all my development inside VMs and/or Docker containers.
+Why?
+Well, see here and here.
+My host OS is OSX, and my guests are Linux.
+I use VirtualBox for local VM-ing.
+After upgrading to OSX 10.10, I saw strange glitches when using Emacs terminal-mode in my VMs.

-Some brave soul on the internet had found out that if you change the number of virtual CPUs to 1 on the VM, the problems goes away.
+Some brave soul on the internet had found out that if you change the number of virtual CPUs to 1 on the VM, the problem goes away.
 Very strange indeed.
-This tells me its some kind on timing issue.
-After some googling I learned that world of terminals and control codes is complex and messy.
-Control codes and the text is a byte stream which the network stack can flush at its leisure, and if you mix in the user input these network transactions becomes quite unpredictable.
-The problem is that this byte stream can be cut off in the middle of a control char (network packet envelope) and the terminal emulator can timeout and misinterpret the remaining stream of bytes resulting in garbled output.
-One possible scenario is then that OSX 10.10 made some changes to the network stack resulting in these control codes being chopped of more often.
-What can I say, welcome the wonderful world of computers.
+This tells me it’s some kind of timing issue.
+After some googling, I learned that the world of terminals and control codes is complex and messy.
+Control codes and text form a byte stream which the network stack can flush at its leisure, and if you mix in user input, these network transactions become quite unpredictable.

 Finding a solution